 This is yet the best unplanned trip for me.
 The evening before our scheduled flight came my biggest surprise—my passport was nowhere to be found!

-I had searched my whole room, even checked my books page by page if I ever slipped it between pages.
-I even went to our office as early as 5am to see if I left it in my locker.
+I had searched my whole room, even checked my books page by page if I ever slipped it between the pages.
+I haven’t slept the whole night just to look for it.
+Desperate, I went to our office as early as 5am to see if I left it in my locker.

-Beginning to feel hopeless, I gave up on the search and delivered the sad news to my travel buddy who I bugged since a couple of months ago for this trip to be pushed.
+Beginning to feel hopeless, I gave up on the search and delivered the sad news to my travel buddy who I bug since a couple of months ago for this trip to be pushed.
 She doesn’t want to go to Siem Reap alone, so we decided to be somewhere else in Luzon and Vigan popped-out of my mind.
-Luckily she agreed having no choice after being all packed-up and ready for a trip.
+Luckily she agreed having no choice after being ready and had everything packed for the trip.

 To at least not waste our money spent for the airfare, we took the Cebu-Manila flight, but have not made used of Manila – Siem Reap via Cebu Pacific.
 After arriving in NAIA, we headed to Resorts World Manila for lunch and visited the casino there after signing up with their free membership card.
 We contacted our friends to ask for tips and also visited an internet cafe to google on how we go about our 5 days leave.

-By 4:30 PM, we took a bus with a signboard for ‘Laoag’ at the Partas bus terminal in Pasay.
+By 4:30 PM, we took a bus with a signboard ‘Laoag’ at Partas bus terminal in Pasay.
 The ticket was for P465.
-It was an almost 10 hour bus trip to Vigan.
+It was an almost 10-hour bus trip to Vigan.

-We arrived past 2:00AM in Vigan and decided to look for a budget hostel.
-Recommended were Casa Teofil and Grandpa’s Inn but no rooms good for 2 were available at that time.
+We arrived in Vigan past 2:00AM and decided to look for a budget hostel.
+Recommended stays are Casa Teofil and Grandpa’s Inn but no rooms good for 2 were available at that time.

-The tricycle driver took us to a homestay with a P1,000/night rate after checking the hostels we have researched were either fully-booked or closed during late hours.
-The homestay is a decent place to stay with shared bathrooms and you can also buy the spicy Ilocano longganisa in their karenderia (local eatery).
+The tricycle driver took us to a homestay with a P1,000/night rate after checking the hostels we have researched are either fully-booked or closed during late hours.
+It was a decent place to stay with shared bathrooms and you can also buy spicy Ilocano longganisa in their karenderia (local eatery).

 The morning after, my friend Dorothy was still fast asleep almost 9AM and I was already hungry, so I decided to ask around where to eat and they pointed Sinanglao eatery.
 They serve the Ilocano spicy hot soup which consist of innards of cow.
 I thought they also offer lean meat and more in their menu but they only serve Sinanglao so I tried it.